 26, 28 and 29 October

-Gent University / Vooruit / Kunsthal Gent + OFFoff Art Cinema
+Ghent University / Vooruit / OFFoff Art Cinema + Kunsthal Gent

-On 26, 28 and 29 October, Gent University, Vooruit, OFFoff Art cinema + Kunsthal Gent and are joining forces to host a multiple day event with feminist activist, writer and teacher Silvia Federici, renowned for her research and activism at the intersection of women’s, anti-capitalist, and anti-colonial struggles.
-Silvia Federici will join online while we will gather physically at Vooruit and Kunsthal Gent for a film screening (26/10, OFFoff Art cinema), public lecture (28/10, Vooruit) and workshop (29/10, Kunsthal Gent).
+On 26, 28 and 29 October, Gent University, Vooruit, OFFoff Art cinema + Kunsthal Gent and are joining forces to host a multi day event with feminist activist, writer and teacher Silvia Federici, renowned for her research and activism at the intersection of women’s, anti-capitalist, and anti-colonial struggles.
+Silvia Federici will join online while we will gather physically at OFFoff art cinema / Kunsthal Ghent and Vooruit.

-Max 30 participants on site, apply by 2 October
+Max 30 participants, online, apply by 2 October

 We invite scholars, artists, and/or activists in Belgium with an interest in feminism, anti-racism and/or agro-ecology for an evening of joyful militancy* on how we can collectively re-enchant the world**, and re-imagine and re-build communal infrastructures of life and social reproduction.
-Starting from two cases in Belgium (e.g. on the in/outsourcing of cleaners and on the enclosures of the beach), we aim to collectively create a pamphlet with Silvia that will record and respond to the urgent questions of this moment of global crisis and its opportunities for a new commons.
+Via shared reading session, a digital dinner during which (food) stories are shared, an extensive contribution by Silvia Federici, we aim to build a toolkit in relation to the urgent questions of this moment of global crisis and opportunities for a new common living environment.